 After hiking under the shade of trees for a while, the trail opened up and soon we were at the foot of our first iron ladder.
-As we discuss how these thrilling metallic structures will turn slightly challenging during heavy monsoon, we climb one ladder after another.
+With the two of us discussing how these simple metallic structures might turn slightly challenging during heavy monsoon, we climbed one ladder after another.
 Despite the leisurely pace, we reached the Kalsubai peak in just a few hours.

-On our way to the top, we had gotten amazing views of the wide-open lush-green valley below.
+On our way, we had gotten amazing views of the wide-open lush-green valley below.
 But by the time we reached the peak, the area was engulfed with clouds and we could only see mist all around.
 We mocked the ‘splendid’ views available and jokingly congratulated each other on "summiting" Maharashtra's highest peak!

-Getting drenched seemed inevitable, so we headed back.
+Getting drenched seemed unavoidable either way, so we headed back.
 Luckily it stopped drizzling as soon as we started walking and we were back in Bari by evening.
 Since we were expected to be back earlier, they had prepared lunch that never got the chance to be served.
 Hence, lunch food became our dinner!
 With our appetites satiated, we left for our next destination - Ambevadi.

-What conspired next was a major miscommunication that led to a major screw-up.
+Waiting to happen next was a major miscommunication that led to a major screw-up.
 Although Ambevadi is the usual base village to start the Alang Madan Kulang trek, our guide, Lahu had apparently told Rohit to come to an alternative base village, Samrud, instead.
 Tired as we were, we drove on a painfully pathetic road oblivious to the knowledge that we are going in the wrong direction.
 It was only once we reached Ambevadi and called Lahu did we figure out the gap in communication.
 Now get this, we were supposed to go all the way back to Bari and then drive an equal amount of distance further to reach Samrud.
-It allowed a few moments to let the situation sink in before we took a u-turn and headed back.
+We took a few moments to let the situation sink in before taking a u-turn and heading back.
 It was nearly 2 am by the time we reached Lahu’s.

 On the top, I waited some more for the rest of the team to climb up before we moved ahead.
-Just when I thought that we’ve had enough adventure for one day, lo & behold!
-Next up was maybe the most unnerving rock-cut stairway that I have ever been to.
-Soon we learned that it really helps concentrating more on the steps and less on the steep fall.
+Just when I thought that we’ve had enough adventure for one day, the most unnerving rock-cut stairway that I have ever been to came into view!
+Soon we learned that it really helps to concentrate more on the steps and less on the steep fall.
 Past that, we hiked up a slanting open ground which also doubled as a camping ground.
 The reason why Lahu was after our lives to move quickly was the fact that only the first 2-3 teams that reach Madan get the privilege of sleeping in the caves.
 Since we weren’t carrying any tents, it was imperative to reach before the others!

 We claimed our space in the caves by planting our bags and walked on towards the top of Madan.
 An aesthetically appealing spot, the top treated it’s visitors to splendid panoramic views of Alang & Kulang.
 We utilized the next few hours discussing various permutations in which we could carry out the rest of the recce trip while the cook prepared our dinner.
 After gorging on the tasty food we called it a night.

 In the morning, we went for a short photography tour before breakfast.
 Properly nourished, we left for Kulang.
-Facing the same obstacle, we concluded that the same stairway seemed a lot more terrifying on our way down than what we had felt before!
+Facing a familiar obstacle, we concluded that the same stairway seemed a lot more terrifying on our way down than what we had felt before!
 Followed by that was our naive deduction that we wouldn’t have to wait at the rappelling section since it was so early in the morning.
 Fortunately, the wait was just a fraction of what we had endured a day before.
 Past this point, everything seemed like smooth sailing.
 The traverse to Kulang was not the simplest, but the harsh sun beating down on us was definitely the bigger issue.
 At the base of Kulang, our cook separated from the group and we continued climbing.
-This ascend being the most straightforward climb amongst the three, it still posed a steep set of well-defined stairs that led us all the way to the top.
-Kulang proved to be a beautiful hilltop fort with rock-cut caves and water reservoirs, close to which, there was a small Shiva statue.
+This ascent, being the most straightforward climb amongst the three, still posed a steep set of well-defined stairs that led us all the way to the top.
+Kulang was a beautiful hilltop fort with rock-cut caves and water reservoirs, close to which, there was a small Shiva statue.

 Sitting at this very spot, we realized that all this while we were carrying all the ingredients for a refreshing drink of lemonade!
 Afterwards we hiked to the top of the fort, clicked some great photos and started climbing down the stairs.
 When we reached the base, lunch was already prepared.
 We had a hearty meal and got on our way back to Samrud, a good 3-hour walk.
 The walk was much shorter for those going to Ambevadi instead.
 The way back to Samrud wasn’t uneventful like expected – it started with steep descents that barely resembled a trail and ended with a fork that divided the trail into multiple well-defined routes.
 With our guide trailing behind, chatting with some locals, part of our group ventured onto the wrong trail and the entire debacle caused a 30-minute delay.
 But the incorrect route gave us an encounter with a snake, so maybe it was worth it!
 After dinner at Lahu’s we retired for the night, hoping to rest our bodies before another trek that was due to start the next day.

-In the morning, I felt like I had had enough rest to go out for the trek but not rejuvenated enough to be pumped early in the morning.
+In the morning, I felt like I was rested enough to go out for the trek but not rejuvenated enough to be pumped early in the morning.
 We had a light breakfast and left for Sandhan Valley.
 Today’s activity was through a narrow gorge, navigating a small stream locked between two high walls.
-There are certain sections where the valley doesn’t get any sun at all, hence the name – valley of shadows!
+There were certain sections where the valley doesn’t get any sun at all, hence the name – valley of shadows!
 However, we were unaware of these details when we were at the entry point of the valley, a 10-minute walk from Lahu’s.
-All we were told was that we’ll be encountering water (Lahu had advised us to carry a small polythene to protect the phone or leave it behind altogether) but it was still a pleasant surprise when we stopped skipping over big boulders and took our first dip in the cold water.
+All we were told was that we’ll be encountering water (Lahu had advised us to carry a small polythene bag to protect our phone or leave the device behind altogether) but it was still a pleasant surprise when we stopped skipping over big boulders and took our first dip in the cold water.
 At certain points, the water was so deep that we were submerged shoulder-deep.
 At other places, the water flow was so less that it was going under the gaps beneath big boulders, and it felt like a simple rock-climbing experience.